-Rosemary – rosemary is another plant loved by wild life.
+Rosemary – rosemary is another plant loved by wildlife.

-Tomatoes – tomatoes often do well on a south facing balcony.
+Tomatoes – tomatoes often do well on a south-facing balcony.

 Buddleia – commonly known as the butterfly bush as it attracts butterflies.

-Geranium – geraniums are great for brightening up a north facing balcony.
+Geranium – geraniums are great for brightening up a north-facing balcony.

-Rosemary – rosemary is quite hardy and can handle quite cold temperatures
+Rosemary – Rosemary is quite hardy and can handle quite cold temperatures

 Pansy Come in Many Colors

-Heathers – you do get some summer flowering varieties.
+Heather – you do get some summer flowering varieties.

 Pansies – pansies are very colorful and blooms last a long time